 Share your phrases between your home and office machines

-This guide explains how you can share your entire database (which contains all your glossaries and phrases) between two computers.
+This guide explains how you can share your entire database (which contains all your glossaries, templates and autocorrects) between two computers.

 We describing the steps needed to share your phrases with Dropbox, but you can do the same thing by using any other cloud service (like Google Drive or Microsoft OneDrive) or even a shared folder that resides on your server.